reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ## Invoice

 One topic that regularly comes up in conversations is the question about costs for a Modular LED Display.
 If you provide an estimate for the quote or invoice, we can add an anonymized version for outside labs.
-As there are huge differences between manufacturers and over time, other labs can follow up on the most relevant information.
+As there are huge differences between PCB manufacturers and over time, other labs can follow up on the most relevant information.

 Please provide this basic information: The **order date**, a **quantity**, **type of order** (e.g., PCB fabrication, assembly, parts order, or a combination of those), the **price you paid**, and if there is a difference, the initial **quote** you received.
-Some manufacturers allow sharing projects publicly with a **project ID**, which will allow others to order the same item.
+Some PCB manufacturers allow sharing projects publicly with a **project ID**, which will allow others to order the same item.
 If you have such an ID for the project, it can simplify future orders by sharing this identifier.

 #### Further Readings

 - [PCBWay: share project](https://www.pcbway.com/project/)

-## Feedback from the manufacturers
+## Feedback from the PCB manufacturers

 Engineering and design are iterative processes that can be improved through feedback.
-The manufacturing process offers the chance to enhance the Modular LED Displays by improving issues that the manufacturer's engineers and systems find.
-In many cases, an additional engineering fee is paid to the manufacturer, which often depends on the number of problems they have to fix on their side.
+The manufacturing process offers the chance to enhance the Modular LED Displays by improving issues that the PCB manufacturer's engineers and systems find.
+In many cases, an additional engineering fee is paid to the PCB manufacturer, which often depends on the number of problems they have to fix on their side.
 For one, it would be a waste to not use the information you paid for.
 And secondly, having to solve the same problems repeatedly for similar orders over time is a waste of time and other resources.

-Not all manufacturers provide feedback; sometimes, you have to explicitly ask for it.
-Also, the format, quality, and thoroughness of the feedback differ between manufacturers, and not all problems can be generalized to other manufacturers.
+Not all PCB manufacturers provide feedback; sometimes, you have to explicitly ask for it.
+Also, the format, quality, and thoroughness of the feedback differ between PCB manufacturers, and not all problems can be generalized to other PCB manufacturers or assembly houses.
 Consequently, there is no simple recipe on how to use the input.
 Instead, here are a few examples of feedback and how this could become part of the next version.

 ### Traces and routing

 ![Trace to close to the edge](../assets/error_trace.jpg){:.ifr .pop}

-Depending on the machines the manufacturer has at the shop, their process might be more sensitive to trace location, trace width, or distance between traces than the constraints defined in the design software.
+Depending on the machines the PCB manufacturer has at the shop, their process might be more sensitive to trace location, trace width, or distance between traces than the constraints defined in the design software.
 In this example, the two yellow arrows on the right point out that the traces come close to the edge.
-Since the margin of slack can be similar across different machines for different manufacturers, and if there is no other downside, it might be worth considering to reroute these parts.
+Since the margin of slack can be similar across different machines for different PCB manufacturers, and if there is no other downside, it might be worth considering to reroute these parts.
 This could require updating the [design files](#eda-design) and then regenerating the next batch's [fabrication files](#fabrication).

-On the other hand, the arrow on the left shows a problem related to the panelization for this particular manufacturer, where the exact location can not be generalized to other manufacturers.
+On the other hand, the arrow on the left shows a problem related to the panelization for this particular PCB manufacturer, where the exact location can not be generalized to other PCB manufacturers.
 Unless you want to engineer the panelization into the component's design, this specific problem might not be worth considering for a general solution.

-Other examples are the distance between traces: the design rule check (DRC) during the design might use a different constraint than the manufacturer's settings.
+Other examples are the distance between traces: the design rule check (DRC) during the design might use a different constraint than the PCB manufacturer's settings.
 Consequently, some traces might appear too close to each other or nearby a component.
 Suppose there is enough space on the board.
-In that case, it might be worth modifying that particular trace or even the rules in the [design file](#eda-design) instead of seeing the same error over and over across different manufacturers.
+In that case, it might be worth modifying that particular trace or even the rules in the [design file](#eda-design) instead of seeing the same error over and over across different PCB manufacturers.

 ### BOM corrections

 ![Example feedback on BOM](../assets/error_bom_1.png){:.ifr .pop}

 The automatic generation of BOM files through the design tools can lead to unexpected results.
 Suppose there is a small difference in a component's specification, such as an additional space in the component description like `220Ohm` vs. `220 Ohm`.
 In that case, it can lead to duplicate BOM lines.
-Manufacturers bill per unique part, so reducing the number of lines in the BOM avoids potential problems and save money.
-In the example feedback on the right, a manufacturer has highlighted this particular problem for several lines, including the first, second, seventh, and eighth.
+Assembly houses bill per unique part, so reducing the number of lines in the BOM avoids potential problems and save money.
+In the example feedback on the right, an assembler has highlighted this particular problem for several lines, including the first, second, seventh, and eighth.

 Some differences between the specified component and the description are minimal, or the context in which they are used makes it easy to find a replacement.
 Correcting the original design files can reduce the communication cycles for future orders.
-This will also prevent problems for cases where these differences actually matter, and a prospective manufacturer might miss that problem.
+This will also prevent problems for cases where these differences actually matter, and a prospective assembler might miss that problem.
 Examples of this particular issue are shown in the above example for lines four and the last line.

 ![Example feedback on BOM](../assets/error_bom_2.png){:.ifr .pop}

 Different suppliers use other product numbers, and different assemblers might get their components from various suppliers.
-Suppose a manufacturer identifies a problem with the product number.
+Suppose an assembler identifies a problem with the product number.
 In that case, it might be worth checking if the column **MPN** really contains the manufacturers' product number and not the id from a supplier.
 In the example on the right, the BOM accidentally had a Digikey product number in the **MPN** column in lines two, three, and eight.
 Besides, if an assembler suggests the product number from a different supplier, it might save you some time and confusion down the road if you add a new column, e.g., for **MouserPN**.
 You might not need it immediately, but if you have the files open anyway and work through it, why not reduce future work.

 Always try to keep the description of the package in sync with the actual part number.
 In the above BOM, the items in lines six and seven were specified as 0603 packages, but the part number suggests that these are really 0402 packages.
 Wrong sized can lead to faulty orders and unexpected costs: if the smallest component is smaller than specified throughout the quotation process and can lead to unforeseen delays.